 We are looking for a collaboration with a professional podcast producer who can support the creation of audio stories related to the objects we are exploring.

 Learn more about the project

 Support the project

 100 Histories of 100 Worlds in 1 Object is a grassroots project.
-It has received seed funding from the German Federal Ministry of Education and Research (BMBF), Forum Transregionale Studien, Research Centre for Museums and Galleries (RCMG), and UCL Centre for Critical Heritage Studies.
+It has received funding from the German Federal Ministry of Education and Research (BMBF), Forum Transregionale Studien, Research Centre for Museums and Galleries (RCMG), and UCL Centre for Critical Heritage Studies.

 Sign up to our mailing list

 By clicking submit, you agree to share your email address with 100 Histories of 100 Worlds in 1 Object and Mailchimp to stay up to date with the project’s publications, events, and behind the scenes blog posts.